arm5077/atlantic-annotation-test/readme.md

 # The Atlantic's annotation bookmarklet hack
-We thinking adding annotations to Atlantic stories would be neat.
-Before we implement in our CMS, we want to make sure our readers and our reporters agree.
+We think adding annotations to Atlantic stories would be neat.
+But before we implement them in our CMS, we want to make sure our readers and our reporters agree.

 ## How to use it